Origin story

 ASIC and presale path

-Hashdag's 2020 community-launch archive said Kaspa would have no premine or founder rewards, but it did not present that plan as a pure fair launch.
-It described DAGLabs as a for-profit miner, a pre-launch ASIC-customization path, and a DeFi-contract auction for rights to future Kaspa coins.
-Yonatan later said the hardware and ASIC-presale path did not materialize because optical ASIC hardware was not mature.
+Hashdag's 2020 community-launch archive said Kaspa would have no premine or founder rewards, and in the same breath described DAGLabs as a for-profit miner running a pre-launch ASIC-customization path and a DeFi-contract auction for rights to future Kaspa coins.
+Yonatan later said the hardware and ASIC-presale path never materialized: the optical ASIC hardware it depended on wasn't ready.

 DeFi sequencing path

-The April 2021 launch article framed Kaspa as faster ordering infrastructure for DeFi applications using Ethereum.
-The later Uphold interview recap keeps the same deeper theme: Kaspa's core specialization is sequencing, especially where finance is sensitive to transaction order and MEV.
-That context explains the "base sequencing layer for another ecosystem" idea without turning it into a claim that Kaspa ever shipped as an Ethereum L2.
+The April 2021 launch article framed Kaspa as faster ordering infrastructure for DeFi applications running on Ethereum.
+The later Uphold interview recap keeps the same theme underneath: Kaspa's specialization is sequencing, which matters most where transaction order and MEV move real money.
+That's the source for the "base sequencing layer for another ecosystem" idea.
+It is not a claim that Kaspa ever shipped as an Ethereum L2.

 Gamenet path

-Yonatan later described a gamenet attempt as flawed: closer to a testnet with incentives than a normal mainnet.
-The useful point is that the launch design changed under pressure before the public network found its actual shape.
+Yonatan later called the gamenet attempt flawed: closer to a testnet with incentives bolted on than an actual mainnet.
+The launch design kept changing under pressure before the public network found the shape it has now.

 Fair-launch path

-In the later HackerNoon interview, Yonatan called DAGLabs a failed attempt to reconcile venture-backed and fair-launch models.
-He said investors encouraged launch despite no business model or ROI plan; when asked if Polychain pushed him to launch, he accepted that as one way to put it and added that Gadi also pushed him because he saw the potential.
+In the HackerNoon interview, Yonatan called DAGLabs a failed attempt to reconcile venture-backed and fair-launch models.
+Investors pushed for launch despite no business model or ROI plan.
+Asked directly if Polychain pushed him to launch, he agreed that was one way to describe it, and added that Gadi pushed too, because he saw the potential.

 Launch

-Kaspa.org's current lore page says mainnet launched in November 2021 as a fair-launched Proof-of-Work network with no premine, insider allocation, or pre-sales.
-The current homepage adds the genesis-proof framing: every coin traces cryptographically back to an empty genesis.
-The public proof frame is simple: mining created the supply, and no official allocation table created coins for insiders.
+Kaspa.org's current lore page puts mainnet launch in November 2021: a fair-launched Proof-of-Work network with no premine, insider allocation, or pre-sales.
+The homepage adds the genesis-proof framing: every coin traces cryptographically back to an empty genesis.
+Mining created the entire supply; no allocation table set coins aside for insiders.

-The 2025 Bitcoin Takeover interview adds the strongest firsthand nuance: Yonatan described the launch as messy and reluctant, with the gamenet idea overtaken by miners who chose to keep mining.
-He also described the two-week halt as a recovery path that preserved the UTXO set through a second genesis that cryptographically pointed back to the last valid state.
-That makes the story less polished, but more source-backed.
+The 2025 Bitcoin Takeover interview adds firsthand texture: Yonatan described the launch as messy and reluctant, the gamenet idea overtaken by miners who simply kept mining.
+The two-week halt, in his account, was a recovery path that preserved the UTXO set through a second genesis pointing back to the last valid state.

 Early stress

-On November 23, 2021, Yonatan published "Kaspa (Black Tuesday)" after a network crash during the prior 48 hours.
-The post says the developers were not trying to roll back to an earlier preferred state; they were rebuilding and comparing a certainly valid UTXO commitment after a memory problem.
-That is the sourced version of the "two-week bug" story.
+On November 23, 2021, Yonatan published "Kaspa (Black Tuesday)" after a network crash in the prior 48 hours.
+His account: the developers were not rolling back to an earlier preferred state, they were rebuilding and comparing a certainly-valid UTXO commitment after a memory problem.
+That's the sourced version of what circulates as the "two-week bug" story.

-Kaspa also faced later state pressure.
-Kaspalytics recorded a September 2023 dust attack where the UTXO count jumped from about 8 million to 62 million.
-That belongs in the resilience timeline, but it should not be confused with the November 2021 launch bug.
+A second stress test came later.
+Kaspalytics recorded a September 2023 dust attack where the UTXO count jumped from about 8 million to 62 million, a separate event from the November 2021 launch bug, not a sequel to it.

 Rust and Crescendo

-Hashdag's 2022 "Kaspa where to" archive says Michael Sutton proposed a major refactor and Rust rewrite because the Golang codebase carried technical debt and was hard for new contributors to work in.
-Kaspa.org now summarizes that move as a full rewrite from the original Golang node into Rust, backed by a community grant.
+Hashdag's 2022 "Kaspa where to" archive says Michael Sutton proposed a major refactor and Rust rewrite because the Golang codebase carried technical debt that made it hard for new contributors to work in.
+Kaspa.org now summarizes that as a full rewrite from the original Golang node into Rust, funded by a community grant.

 Rusty Kaspa's repository describes the Rust implementation as a drop-in replacement for the older Golang node.
-Its README says the Crescendo hard fork took place on May 5, 2025, moving the network from 1 BPS to 10 BPS.
-The v1.0.0 release notes say the same hard fork transitioned Kaspa from 1 BPS to 10 BPS at mainnet DAA score 110,165,000.
+Its README puts the Crescendo hard fork on May 5, 2025, moving the network from 1 BPS to 10 BPS.
+The v1.0.0 release notes name the exact trigger: mainnet DAA score 110,165,000.

 Toccata boundary

-The draft phrase "Toccata" can carry the wrong date if it is used for 10 BPS.
+"Toccata" gets misapplied to 10 BPS.
+It shouldn't be.
 Crescendo is the hard fork that made 10 BPS live on mainnet.
-Toccata is the targeted hard-fork track for covenant-based base-layer programmability, Silverscript, ZK-facing verification work, sequencing commitments, and native-asset groundwork.
+Toccata is a separate, later hard fork: base-layer programmability with covenants, Silverscript, ZK-facing verification work, sequencing commitments, and native-asset groundwork, activated at DAA score 474,165,565.

 What to say